avastmick/cryptographon/cipher-one/README.md

 # Cipher One

-The ``cipher-one`` code is based on the girls original paper cipher.
+The ``cipher-one`` code creates a cipher based on the girls original paper code book.

 <img src="../img/original.jpg" alt="The Original" width="250" height="200" />